Cultural Itineraries

 Salento's history in urban centres

-The architectural landscape is reminiscent of Greek cities in the absolute predominance of white 'a calce' houses, without roofs (with attics), especially in the countryside and on the coast, but the historic centres are characterised by Lecce Baroque, a Spanish legacy of Plateresco, which, compared to the Baroque in the rest of Italy, strips away the pictorial overabundance of the interiors and transforms the external facades of churches and palaces into real sculpted tapestries.
-The local 'pietra leccese', soft and malleable with its warm pinkish-yellow colour, played a major role in this.
+The architectural landscape is reminiscent of the cities of Greece due to the absolute predominance of white “a calce”, roofless houses (with an attic), especially in the countryside and on the coast, but the historic centres are characterised by the Lecce Baroque, a Spanish legacy of Plateresco, which compared to the Baroque in the rest of Italy is stripped of the pictorial overabundance of interiors and transforms the exterior façades of churches and palaces into true sculpted tapestries.
+In this, much importance was attached to the local “pietra leccese”, which is soft and malleable and has a warm pinkish-yellow colour.

 Lecce